dev-scripts/prakashbhandari.com.np/content/posts/mock-aws-services-in-local-development-environment.md

 ]
 +++

 I was developing and deploying the applications to dedicated servers, on-premises and shared servers.
-In 2017 I got an opportunity to work with AWS for one of the retail online ecommerce applications.
-Since then primarily I have been developing AWS based applications.
+In 2017, I got an opportunity to work with AWS for one of the retail online ecommerce web application.
+Since then primarily, I have been developing AWS based applications.

-In this journey I have used many AWS services.
+In my career, I have used many AWS services.
 Primarily, Route 53, EC2 instances, RDS, SQS, SNS, S3 buckets and so on.

-Developing and testing applications in the real AWS account is sometimes time consuming, costly and dependent on the internet.
+Developing and testing applications in the real AWS account is sometimes time-consuming, costly and has dependency  on the internet.

-I was looking for an AWS cloud service emulator as an alternative solution to avoid all those problems.
+I was looking for an AWS cloud service emulator as an alternative solution to get rid of all these issues.
 I found LocalStack as a solution.

 >In this article I will show you how to add LocalStack docker container for NodeJS project.
 Also, I will demonstrate how to create S3 bucket, list the created bucket names and upload file object to the created S3 buckets.

 # What is LocalStack ?

-According to LocalStack GitHub page "LocalStack  is a cloud service emulator that runs in a single container on your local machine or in your CI environment.
+According to LocalStack GitHub page
+>LocalStack  is a cloud service emulator that runs in a single container on your local machine or in your CI environment.
 With LocalStack, you can run your AWS services like S3 bucket, Lambda functions, SQS, etc  entirely on your local machine without connecting to a remote cloud provider.
 Whether you are testing complex CDK applications or Terraform configurations, or just beginning to learn about AWS services, LocalStack helps speed up and simplify your testing and development workflow.

-Basic version of LocalStack supports a growing number of AWS services, like AWS Lambda, S3, Dynamodb, Kinesis, SQS, SNS, and many more.
+>Basic version of LocalStack supports a growing number of AWS services, like AWS Lambda, S3, Dynamodb, Kinesis, SQS, SNS, and many more.

-The Pro version of LocalStack supports additional APIs and advanced features.
-You can find a comprehensive list of supported APIs on Feature Coverage page."
+>The Pro version of LocalStack supports additional APIs and advanced features.
+You can find a comprehensive list of supported APIs on Feature Coverage page.

 # How to configure LocalStack in Local machine?